auth0/docs/articles/api/authentication/api-authz/_client-credential.md

   "link": "#client-credentials"
 }) %>

 This is the OAuth 2.0 grant that server processes use to access an API.
-Use this endpoint to directly request an <dfn data-key="access-token">Access Token</dfn> by using the Client's credentials (a Client ID and a Client Secret).
+Use this endpoint to directly request an <dfn data-key="access-token">access token</dfn> by using the application's credentials (a Client ID and a Client Secret).

 ### Request Parameters